 The project became operational in December 2015, and is now exporting electricity to the grid.
 By June 2018 the site had generated about 11,000MWh of clean, green energy and received an income of over £1,228,000.

-One of the key aspects of the development is that it is reversible and will be removed from the site at the end of its life.
-The planning permission granted by BaNES is temporary, and the planning conditions include the requirement to remove all equipment from the site after 25 years, as well as the requirement to build up a decommissioning fund from the scheme’s revenues to pay for it.
-When the solar scheme is decommissioned, the piles can be easily removed from the ground allowing the site to return to its current form, if desired.
+One of the key aspects of the development is that it is reversible and will be removed from the site after 25 years, at the end of its life.
+When the solar scheme is decommissioned, the piles can be easily removed from the ground allowing the site to return to its previous form, if desired.
 Its agricultural value and potential will not have been diminished as a result of its use as a solar farm, and its biodiversity and habitat richness will have been enhanced.